 Active urban design is a creative tool in New York City’s and Mayor Bloomberg’s dogged fight against fat (read obesity) and some of the most costly ills of modern civilization.
 The city’s Active Design Guidelines: Promoting Physical Activity and Health in Design is a well-researched guide to constructing healthier urban environments.
 Active design gets at several of the key risk factors behind the dramatic rise in non-communicable diseases (NCDs) like cardiovascular disease (CVD) and diabetes by promoting more physical activity and healthier eating.
 It also makes a valuable contribution to developing more sustainable cities and inclusive built environments.

-Urban Design, Physical Activity, Obesity and NCDs
+Urban Design, Health and Obesity

 The alarming rise of NCDs coincides with a sharp increase in obesity.
 The Active Design Guidelines observe that obesity has become an epidemic in New York City and the U.S. over the past several decades.
 In NYC today, some 43 percent of elementary school children and the majority of adults are overweight or obese.
 The stats are worse in many other parts of the country.
 From an estimated $117 billion in 2000, the total U.S. health care costs attributable to obesity are forecasted to reach $860 to $960 billion by 2030 at current rates.
 The maps below depict the alarming rise in obesity and diabetes.